bagnasconicolo/ocde/README.md

 The application uses a `data` folder to store uploaded tracks, images and JSON configuration files.
 By default the scripts expect this folder to be located at `path.join(__dirname, 'data')` relative to each script.

+The server exposes the path it is using via the `/api/data-dir` endpoint.
+The Admin Dashboard displays this value so you can confirm where files are being saved.

 You can override this location by defining the `DATA_DIR` environment variable when running the server or the update scripts.
 This allows you to keep your local data outside of the repository.
 For example:

 ```bash